-- B. 7:20 Who is being talked about here?
-It almost sounds like Satan. - C. 7:22 This "secret place" would be the holy of holies of the temple.
+B. 7:20 Who is being talked about here?
+It almost sounds like Satan.

+C. 7:22 This "secret place" would be the holy of holies of the temple.
 The vile rituals of these idols had defiled the most holy place of the temple of the true God.
-Since the idols and the apostasy had already defiled the temple, the Babylonians would simply finish the job. - 1.
-In history, the temple was defiled in 586 B.C by the Babylonians, in 168 B.C. by the Greeks, and in A.D.
+Since the idols and the apostasy had already defiled the temple, the Babylonians would simply finish the job.

+1. In history, the temple was defiled in 586 B.C by the Babylonians, in 168 B.C. by the Greeks, and in A.D.
 70 by the Romans.
 It will be defiled again by the Antichrist in the tribulation.

-20 As for the beauty of his ornament, he set it in majesty: but they made the images of their abominations and of their detestable things therein: therefore have I set it far from them.
+7:20 AV ESV LSV 20 As for the beauty of his 20 His beautiful ornament 20 'They transformed the ornament, he set it in they used for pride, and they beauty of His ornaments into majesty: but they made the made their abominable pride, and they made the images of their abominations images and their detestable images of their abominations and of their detestable things things of it.
+Therefore I and their detestable things therein: therefore have I set it make it an unclean thing to with it; therefore I will make it far from them. them. an impure thing to them.